A Shiba Inu’s coat is one of the breeds' most magnificent asset.

 Cream Shiba Inu

-The urajiro or white markings on Shiba Inus are important for breed standards and cannot be distinguished in cream Shiba Inus.
+The urajiro or white markings on Shiba Inus are important for breed standards and cannot be distinguished on cream Shiba Inus which is why it's a major fault.

 Cream Shiba Inu are the results of a recessive pale red gene that got passed from one or both its parents.